 Moreover, the Spanish plant fits nicely into the portfolio of MSM GROUP, as similarly to other companies within the group it focuses on the production of ammunition and rockets, although of other types.
 In addition to different calibres, the ammunition specifications differ as well.
-For instance, until now we have not been producing any smoke or illuminating ammunition.
+For instance, until now we have not been producing any illuminating ammunition.
 Also, the Spanish plant has been participating in projects relating to guided anti-tank missiles.
 By this acquisition, we are gaining know-how and experts.

 “The synergies come with the fact that we are internally producing metal ammunition components in Slovakia while they (the Spanish plant) have been buying them from other companies and just loading their ammunition.
 In this manner, we are able to complement and expand our own production with metal components and import them to Spain.
 We have been focusing on ammunition because it accounts for up to 65 to 70 percent of our sales,” he explains.

 The company has been successful in procurement proceedings in Poland, Estonia, Latvia and it also exports to India, Indonesia and certain African countries, such as Nigeria and Egypt.